- Ac-cent Seniors Mandurah

 - Contemporary Art Spaces Mandurah

 - Mandurah Performing Arts Centre

 All seasonal fire permits issued in 2015 are cancelled from the 17th November.
 Please ensure all burning is completed by this date.

 Firebreaks and fire prevention measures

-Properties with a land area of less than 2023 sqm are required to remove all flammable material (except living trees) by means of spraying, ploughing, cultivating followed by slashing to ground level.
-Properties with land area greater than 2032 sqm are required to install and maintain a 4m wide mineral earth firebreak.
-More information can be found on the City of Mandurah Bush Fire Notice
+Properties with a land area of less than 2023sqm are required to remove all flammable material (except living trees) by means of spraying, ploughing, cultivating followed by slashing to ground level.
+Properties with land area greater than 2032sqm are required to install and maintain a 4m wide mineral earth firebreak with a height clearance of 4.2m.

-City of Mandurah advises property owners each year by way of advertising in the local newspaper, website and mailing of the bush fire notice either with the annual rate notices or separately.
+The City of Mandurah advises property owners each year by way of advertising in the local newspaper, website and mailing of the bush fire notice either with the annual rate notices or separately.
 Property owners who do not comply may be fined a minimum of $250.00 and required to meet Council’s cost to ensure the property is fire safe.

 City of Mandurah Rangers and contractors commence property inspections November 18 each year to ensure they comply.